-It’s no wonder so many LGBT couples get married here: The Island of Martha’s Vineyard is one of the most romantic places in the world.
+For Couples: It’s no wonder so many LGBT couples get married here — the Island of Martha’s Vineyard is one of the most romantic places in the world.
 The roughly 100-square-mile Island boasts a plethora of phenomenal hotels, B&Bs, boutique-style inns, and vacation rental homes.
 And with more than 80 lodging options, there’s no shortage of choices.
 Since there are no chain hotels, each accommodation welcomes you in their own unique way to give you an authentic Island experience.
 With so many fabulous options, it’s no surprise that some are owned and operated by gay couples and families — as are many other Island businesses.